In the beautiful white hat world, link bait is a go-to strategy.

 Yes, marketing is equally, if not more important than content creation.

-The more you relentlessly market your content, the greater chances you have of acquiring links.
+The more you relentlessly market your content, the greater chance you have of acquiring links (naturally)